The Importance of “Preserving” Positive Feelings

-In his book Hardwiring Happiness (which I recommend!*), the author Rick Hanson speaks about the neurological pathways that either impede or enhance our sense of contentment, calm and confidence.
-A practice he mentions, that stood out for me, is consciously remembering in details the memories, events or feelings that made us feel our best.
-And to rehearse the chosen moment in our mind until it paves a cognitive canal that can, later on, lead us to emotional salvation when we are feeling sad, unmotivated or discouraged.
+In his book Hardwiring Happiness (which I recommend!*), the author Rick Hanson speaks about the neurological pathways that either impede or enhance our sense of contentment, calm, and confidence.
+A practice he mentions, that stood out for me, is consciously remembering in detail the memories, events, or feelings that made us feel our best.
+And to rehearse the chosen moment in our mind until it paves a cognitive canal that can, later on, lead us to emotional salvation when we are feeling sad, unmotivated, or discouraged.

 For example, imagine the event (or place) in the last six months that made you feel your happiest.

 For me, that was being at the Black Sea and swimming in the azure waters while soaking up the sun, eating gooey figs, writing in my journal and listening to the sound of the waves.

 Whatever your chosen memory is: close your eyes and track back every moment as vividly as you can.
 Remember to not only relive it in your mind to also to feel it: paying close attention to the emotions that were produced by that experience… The joy.
 The laughter.
 The experience itself.
 The company you were with.
 Whatever it is for you.
 Then, take a few minutes to reflect on how those depicters made you feel.

 And, most importantly, why?